Academic Conduct Policy

 No faculty member nor academic administrator shall serve on an Appeals Committee if any have been involved in reviewing the case previously.

-An Appeals Committee shall be chaired by the Provost and shall be comprised of two (2) faculty members and two (2) students.
-The four (4) members shall have voting rights and the chair may elect to vote in the event of a tie.
-In the event of a tie, which is not broken by the vote of the Provost, the appeal shall be denied.
+An Appeals Committee shall be chaired by the Provost and comprise two (2) faculty members and two (2) students.
+The four (4) members shall have voting rights, and the chair may elect to vote in the event of a tie.
+In the event of a tie not broken by the vote of the Provost, the appeal shall be denied.

-An Appeals Committee shall consider evidence which will be presented with the accused student in attendance.
+An Appeals Committee shall consider evidence presented with the accused student in attendance.
 Evidence includes but is not limited to:

-An accused student may present evidence on his/her own behalf have a representative from the campus who may participate in the proceedings, and question his/her accusers.
-If the accused agrees to a meeting time and date with the Appeals Committee and then fails to attend the meeting or be present by conference call, the Appeal Committee will rule in the absence of the student.
+An accused student may present evidence on his/her own behalf, have a representative from the campus who may participate in the proceedings, and question his/her accusers.
+If the accused agrees to a meeting time and date with the Appeals Committee and fails to attend the meeting or be present by conference call, the Appeal Committee will rule in the student's absence.

 The chair of the Appeals Committee shall rule on the relevance and admissibility of evidence.